-- This is a variation on the initial draft proposal recognising the present linking of the parish of St Walburge and the parish of the Sacred Heart. - The church of St Walburge is 'Grade 1 listed' and is recognised as a building of national importance.
+- This is a proposal recognising the present linking of the parish of St Walburge and the parish of The Sacred Heart. - The church of St Walburge is 'Grade I listed' and is recognised as a building of national importance.
 It is very large and it is accepted that it is too costly to be maintained by the parish or the diocese.
-This problem is not one to be considered in the Revised Draft Proposals and needs to be addressed by the Bishop and the Trustees in conjunction with other Catholic bodies, development agencies and civic authorities. - The proposed new parish would serve areas suffering from poor housing and high levels of unemployment, the parish priest and the people might consider retaining a Catholic presence in the location of Our Lady and St Bernard's church, possibly retaining the church/hall as a valuable community resource and a facility for an ongoing pastoral presence in this area.
+As the Terms of Reference of the Mission Review were pastoral it is not within the remit of The Mission Review Team or its Core Group to consider the future of the church building itself, which needs to be addressed by the Bishop and the Trustees in conjunction with other Catholic bodies, development agencies and civic authorities.
+The historic debt on this church, if required to be repaid, would make the new parish financially unsustainable and the agreement of the Bishop and the Trustees would be needed to continue to suspend the need for any repayment pending the receipt of any proceeds from the possible sale of adjoining property. - A Sunday/vigil Mass could be continued at the church of Ss Peter and Paul, Preston, with the permission of the Bishop whilst pastorally sustainable. - The proposed new parish would serve areas suffering from poor housing and high levels of unemployment.
+The Bishop might consider retaining a Catholic presence in the location of Our Lady and St Bernard's church, possibly retaining the church/hall as a valuable community resource and a facility for an ongoing pastoral presence in this area.
 Some weekday Masses may then continue to be celebrated there.

-Parish no. 33 To include the two Preston parishes of St Maria Goretti and the Blessed Sacrament.
-New parish from early in the next decade 2006 Mass attendance : 374 2004/5/6 average sacramental index: 163
+Parish no. 33 · rishes of St Maria Goretti and the Blessed Sacrament.
+New parish from early in the next decade 2006 Mass attendance: 374 2004/5/6 average sacramental index: 163

-- St Maria Goretti's, Preston, and Blessed Sacrament, Preston, would link early in the next decade, retaining both churches. - LATER: The two parishes would need to merge into a new parish if Mass attendance continues to fall.
+- St Maria Goretti's, Preston, and Blessed Sacrament, Preston, would link early in the next decade, retaining both churches. - LATE R: The two parishes would need to merge into a new parish unless Mass attendance is maintained.
 One of the two churches would then be expected to cease to have Sunday/vigil Mass.